warpforge/warpgrapher/book/src/configuration/databases.md

 Note that when setting up your Cosmos database, you must configure it to offer a Gremlin graph API.

-Note also that you must set your partition key to be named `partitionKey`.
+Note also that you must set your partition key to be named `partitionKey`, as this name for the partition key is hard-coded into Warpgrapher.
+(This could be changed.
+If that would be helpful to you, [file an issue](https://github.com/warpforge/warpgrapher/issues) with a feature request to make the partition key name configurable.

 Be advised that Gremlin traversals are not executed atomically within Cosmos DB.
 A traversal may fail part way through if, for example, one reaches the read unit capacity limit.
 See